PaoloMissier/CSC8101-assignment-students-2018-19/docs/README.md

 However, building the model out of the dataset is only one of the tasks.
 Please refer to the figure below.

-We note that we can create a user-user network from the user-movie-ratings (U-M-R) matrix, i.e., where each user is represented by a node, and there is an edge between two users u1, u2 if u1 and u2 have rated the same movie.
+The second task is to create a user-user network from the user-movie-ratings (U-M-R) matrix from the movielens dataset, i.e., where each user is represented by a node, and there is an edge between two users u1, u2 if u1 and u2 have rated the same movie.
 The *weight* of the edge is the number of the same movies that have both rated.
 Note that for simplicity here we ignore the values of the ratings.
-Once we have the network, it makes sense to partition it into communities of users, so that users who have rated many of the same movies will likely belong to the same community.
+Once we have the network, you will partition it into communities of users, so that users who have rated many of the same movies will likely belong to the same community.
-You will implement a distributed version of the well-known Girwan-Newman (GN)algorithm for community detecteion, using a library for computing SSSP (single-source-shortest-path).
-The SSSP algorithm is sequential but you should do ypour best to parallelise the multiple invocations that are required to realise GN.
+You will implement a distributed version of the well-known Girwan-Newman (GN) algorithm for community detecteion, using a library for computing SSSP (single-source-shortest-path).
+The SSSP algorithm is sequential but you should do your best to parallelise the multiple invocations that are required to realise GN.

 The exercise ends with an analysis of the communities found in the previous step.
-You may be required to run the same algoriuthm on a different dataset to see the differences.
+You may be required to run the same algorithm on a different dataset to see the differences.
 Please see specific instructions in the template notebooks.

 ![assignment tasks summary](../resources/Coursework-tasks.png)